pangenome/pggb/docs/rst/quick_start.rst

 .. code-block:: bash

     pggb \
-    -i input.fa \ #the input FASTA file
+    -i input.fa \    # input file in FASTA format
-    -o output \   #the output directory
+    -o output \      # output directory
-    -p 90 \       #the sequence identity
-    -s 5000 \     #the segment length
-    -n 9  \       #the number of haplotypes
+    -n 9  \          # number of haplotypes
-    -t 16         #the number of threads
+    -t 16            # number of threads (defaults to ``getconf _NPROCESSORS_ONLN``) -p 90 \          # (default) minimum average nucleotide identity for a seed mapping -s 5000 \        # (default) segment length
+    -V 'ref:#:1000'  # make a VCF against "ref" decomposing variants >1000bp

 The final process output will be called ``outdir/input.fa*smooth.fix.gfa``.
 By default, several intermediate files are produced.
+We render 1D and 2D visualizations of the graph with `odgi <https://doi.org/10.1093/bioinformatics/btac308>`_, which are very useful to understand the result of the build.

 .. _quick_start_example: